 Everything You Need to Know About Background Checks and Pre-Employment Screening

-When applying for a job in the past your prospective new employer may have told you that they were going to run a background check as part of the process.
-Many businesses use background checks as a form of pre-employment screening to find out about an individual's criminal, financial and employment history.
+When applying for a job in the past, a prospective new employer may have told you that they were going to run a background check as part of the process.
+Many businesses use background checks as a form of pre-employment screening to find out about an individual's criminal, financial, and employment history.

 Background checks aren't just a part of the pre-employment screening process; they are also a part of the screening process if you're volunteering, purchasing a firearm, or signing a rental agreement.
-You can even run a self background check to make sure that the information that is connected to you is factual.
-This is a good precautionary step to take before starting off on a job search or looking for property to rent.
+You can even run a self background check to make sure that your information is factual.
+This is a good precautionary step to take before starting a job search or looking for property to rent.

 There are many different types of background checks which we cover in the guide below.